matchu/SinatraBoard/README.md

   (e.g. "followers"), and the block should return the value (e.g. 42).
 You may provide more that one statistic.
 The label may be omitted; however, at this time, you cannot provide more than one unlabeled statistic.

+The Lucky Number pane is about as simple as it gets:

+    class LuckyNumber < Pane
+      title "Lucky number"

+      stat { rand(100) }
+    end

 You'll also notice that some of the included examples use a custom `User` class that inherits from `Resource`. `Resource` is designed to make it easier to